Beijing has gone into lockdown for Tuesday's 70th National Day celebrations.

 The Made in China ambition will, for the first time, be showcased in military hardware.
 The country has long had the largest standing army in the world, just over two million, but its aim is now to become the most sophisticated and powerful.
 Tuesday's parade will unveil Chinese made tanks, bombers, drones and missiles - some of them never seen before.
 For President Xi this is a particular source of pride.

 There is an argument that this anniversary comes at an opportune time for Xi Jinping when he is facing challenges on all fronts.
-Domestically, the situation in Hong Kong continues to spiral further and further out of control, Beijing had hoped the young protesters would have run out of steam by now, instead they appear more determined as the weeks go by.
+Domestically, , Beijing had hoped the young protesters would have run out of steam by now, instead they appear more determined as the weeks go by.

 The President is also facing a challenge from the UN to allow access to Xinjiang province potentially more than a million Muslims have been detained in what the Chinese Government likes to call ‘vocational education centres’.
 The Uighur minorities have been rounded up and sent to these centres, where they are forced to pledge their allegiance to the Communist Party and denounce their religion.
 It is part of a wider crusade which has also seen Christians targeted and churches destroyed.